1. Waterloo - the Swedish outtake - February

 Honey Honey - the LP

 ABBA became very quickly very popular in West Germany.
-At the end of 1974 the German record company "Karusell" released the LP "Honey Honey", entitled after the group's latest single hit in Germany.
+At the end of 1974 the German record company "Karusell" released LP "Honey Honey", entitled after the group's latest single hit by that time in Germany.
 The LP contained songs previously available only in Scandinavia on ABBA's first LP "Ring Ring".
 The track "I Saw It In The Mirror" was not included on this release and instead there was "She's My Kind of Girl" an early Björn & Benny recording without any participation of Agnetha and Frida.
 The title track opened the side 2 of the LP and it was the only song taken from the LP "Waterloo".
 The LP "Honey Honey" would be re-released by Polydor in January 1979 with different cover but the same track listing.
 At the beginning of 1990s the album was even released on CD.
 Both the first LP release and the CD release are practically impossible to find nowadays.

 In Top of the Pops